wes06/linobyte/README.md

 ##### Power supplies (not drawn)

 Microcontrollers and ICs in general will use 3.3V.
 I might want to power the coil drivers with 5V, 12V or 24V depending on how efficient the transformers are.
 I plan to power the whole thing via a USB port and have the appropriate buck and boost converters on the board.
+I will avoid LDOs because due to the clamp diodes to 3.3V or 5V on the rectifiers, the regulator will probably need to sink some current.

 ## Simulations